Dual Degrees within the University of Pennsylvania Stuart Weitzman School of Design

 Master of City Planning/Master of Social Work

-A joint degree is offered by the City Planning program in the School of Design and the School of Social Policy and Practice.
+A joint degree is offered by the City Planning program in the Weitzman School and the School of Social Policy and Practice.
 The blended curriculum covers three years and may include one intervening summer.
 Students must take the required courses in each curriculum.
 Upon successful completion of the joint program, the student is awarded the degrees of Master of City Planning (MCP) and Master of Social Work (MSW).

 Master of City Planning/Juris Doctor